gitpitch/in-60-seconds/README.md

 1. The **PITCHME.md** file name is a new convention introduced by GitPitch
 1. The **PITCHME.md** file name is case sensitive
 1. The **PITCHME.md** file content is standard GitHub Flavored Markdown
-1. The `---` markdown fragment acts as a delimiter between your content on different slides
+1. The `---` markdown fragment acts as a slide delimiter that partitions your content

 For the sample markdown used in this tutorial, when GitPitch processes the sample **PITCHME.md** markdown content it will result in a simple presentation with just three slides.